idris-bayes/melocule/README.md

 ## Installing
 This has `libgsl` and `idris2-pack` as hard dependencies.
-`lilypond` is required if you wish to have images generated from the makefile.
+`lilypond` is required if you wish to have PDFs generated from the makefile.
-Without this, the examples will error on `make`, but the midi file will be generated regardless.
+Without this, the examples will error on `make`, but you can

 To use melocule, simply add the following to your `pack.toml`:
 ```